davebenson/doom4-walkthrough/README.md

 Go ahead and exit to the outdoor walkway, turning right (since left is blocked by fire).

 ## Mission 7: Fight: One Cacodaemon on Walkway
 Be surprised by a Cacodaemon; it's a bit annoying on this narrow walkway- with timing you can get it in one Gauss Siege Cannon, but one have space to dodge it as well.
+(You can actually get the drop on it, if you are prepared)

 ## Mission 7: Getting back into Argent Facility
 At the end of the walkway, turn around and look for a walkway to jump up to.
 Next, jump across to a train and follow it to a small landing with two tarp-covered crates.
 Behind these crates is a lever for the Original Doom Level.